tufts-ml-courses/comp137-dnn-20f-assignments/README.md

 ## Policies

-* Collaboration: Discussions are highly encouraged, but all work need to be completed by individuals or teams independently.
-You can communicate your ideas verbally or by hand drawings, but you **cannot** share your code or report with each other.
-If you need to use online code, you need to download corresponding packages or files and import the functions or classes you want to use.
+* **Collaboration**: Discussions are highly encouraged, but all work need to be completed by individuals or teams independently.
+You can communicate your ideas verbally or by handwritten notes, but you *cannot* share your code or report with each other.
+If you need to use codes from online resources, you need to download corresponding packages or files and import the functions or classes you want to use.
+You need to clearly acknowledge the usage of these resources.

-* Late submissions: Every student get 3 free tickets representing 3 extra days you can spend on your projects.
+* **Late submissions**: Every student get 3 free tickets representing 3 extra days you can spend on your projects.
 If all tickets are used up, a late submission gets its points discounted by 50% if it is within 24 hours after the deadline and zero points if it is later.
+If a group project is late, then it falls to all group members, and everyone's share is calculated separately.

 ## Set up your environment

 All assignments requires python programming.
 Please use [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) to manage your python packages.
 The [installation of Anaconda](https://docs.anaconda.com/anaconda/install/) does not require a root user or an administrator.

-We will use these packages with their default versions listed here.
-We will also use packages such as `numpy` and `scipy`, whose versions are not important as long as they work with tensorflow and pytorch.
+We will use these packages with their default versions listed below.
+We will also use packages such as `numpy` and `scipy`, whose versions are not important as long as they work with these packages below.

 * `python=3.7`
 * `tensorflow=2.2` (or `tensorflow-gpu`)